SQream/sqream_docs/guides/operations/setup/recommended_configuration.rst

 Recommended post-installation configuration
 *********************************************

-An insertion looks like this.
-An insertion looks like this.

 Once you've :ref:`installed SQream DB<installing_sqream_db_docker>`, you can and should tune your system for better performance and stability.